imgly/pesdk-web-plugins/plugins/getty-images/README.md

 This plugin helps to integrate Getty Images API into PhotoEditorSDK.

-You need to use own backend endpoint that provides [OAuth token](https://developer.gettyimages.com/docs/oauth-2.0/) for Getty Images API.
+You need to use your own backend endpoint that provides an [OAuth token](https://developer.gettyimages.com/docs/oauth-2.0/) for the Getty Images API.

 ### Getting Started